ncase/anxiety/scenes/act3.md

 `Game.FORCE_CANT_SKIP = false;`

 r: Oh *come on*.
-After all that, you're just *giving up* the fight?
+After all that animal's done to you, you're just *giving up?*

 r: What's the matter, kid?
 Are you *scared?*